Su-Ng/MarketBasketAnalysis/README.md

 This repository is about how to do a Market Basket Analysis, how we can use a HeatMap to gain insight from the data and gain information from the data.

 But first, what is __Basket Market Analysis__?
-Its a data mining technique used to
+Its a data mining technique used to analyze transactions and identifies items that are commonly purchased together.
+What can the supermarket do to with this information?

+The supermarket could make more informed business decisions.
+* Layout of the items in the store
+* How to bundle items together into discounts